DanSimonet/Dark-Side-Networks/README.md

 ## Dark-Side-Networks
-Code and simulated dataset to reproduce analyses for 2017 SIOP Poster on Dark Triad as a causal network
+Code and simulated dataset to reproduce analyses for 2017 SIOP Poster on Dark Triad as a causal network.

 ## Description
 This repository includes instructions, R syntax, and simulated data for the 2017 SIOP poster: "Dark personality as a causal system: A network approach."